 Finally it is topped with fresh herbs like Asian basil from my mom’s garden and finished with a squeeze of lime and sriracha hot sauce.

 Some other ingredients that my mom will often include are beef tendon balls (fully cooked) and beef carpaccio (added just before the broth is poured into serving bowls essentially cooking the beef as well).

 The spices make the soup nicely fragrant and the raw ingredients added just before serving gives it a fresh and light taste.

-The other soup I often request is my mom’s Vietnamese Sour Soup, which I raved about in a previous post here and how I tried to improve it but miserably failed.
+The other soup I often request is my mom’s Vietnamese Sour Soup, which I raved about in a previous post here.

 Well, it turns out that the major, and most important, improvement that I needed to make was to use home-made broth instead of plain water or stock cubes (I was doing both to save time and this was before I discovered how easy it was to make chicken broth).

 This is one soup that doesn’t require a long simmer so once you have all the ingredients at hand, just toss them in the broth and the soup is ready as soon as the shrimp (or other protein) are cooked.